gecko-robotics/gecko/readme.md

 - `gecko core run|ping`
 - `gecko multicast send|receive`
 - `gecko bag play|record filename --loop`
+    - bag will use the python library [the-collector]() and store data using `pickle` so any python jupyter notebook or tools can use the data without gecko
 - `gecko topic echo|bw|pub topic message`